juicy-cube/spc-player-multi-song-album-builder/README.md

 All player/patcher code written and debugged by Claude Sonnet 5 AI model.
 Builder GUI written by Gemini Pro AI model.

+See README_full for detailed info and explanations written by LLM itself.

 ==== CHANGELOG

 2026.08: v1.0 Initial release